MEMESCOEP/PiShock-API-Wrappers/README.md

 <br/>

-Wrappers will be available for the following languages in the future:
+Wrappers may be available for the following languages in the future:
 * C#
 * JavaScript (Node.JS)
 * Java